vouchsafe/vouchsafe-php/CONTRIBUTING.md

 This project has a combination of manually maintained code and code generated with [openapi-generator](https://github.com/OpenAPITools/openapi-generator).
 If your contribution involves changes to generated code, please call this out in the issue or pull request as we will likely need to make a change to the input OpenAPI specification before accepting the contribution.

-Everythng in the `/src/openapi` subfolder is generated code.
+Everything in the `/src/openapi` subfolder is generated code.

 ## Compatibility with supported language and runtime versions